 Venice Beach (Nearby Hotels)

-A great excursion that the kids will enjoy, go beachcombing along Venice Beach to discover prehistoric shark teeth.
+Even the kids will enjoy exploring Venice Beach, as beachgoers of all ages will delight in discovering its collection of prehistoric shark teeth.
 Nicknamed the “Shark Tooth Capital of the World”, this beach offers unique souvenirs that date back millions of years.
 Your best bet is to head to the rock outcrops along the 177-acre Caspersen Park Beach on the south side of the city.

 Fort Myers Beach (Nearby Hotels)

-A place to go beachcombing in solitude, Fort Myers Beach offers a landscape of frolicking dolphins in the water and an array of birds soaring over your head.
+A perfect place to go beachcombing, Fort Myers Beach offers a landscape of frolicking dolphins in the water and an array of birds soaring over your head.
 Enjoy a day of soaking up the sunshine and look for shells away from the crowds, where you’ll discover Florida spiny jewel box, tulip banded shells, Florida cones, conches and more.
-Afterwards, you can go birdwatching, kayaking or canoeing.
+Afterward, you can enjoy a quiet morning of birdwatching, kayaking or canoeing or visit nearby attractions.